 Siri.
 Sent on her own, alone, against her will.
-Vivena had always watched out for the girl, the youngest, tempering their father’s anger, suggesting that Siri be allowed to do as she wished.
+Vivenna had always watched out for the girl, tempering their father’s anger, suggesting that Siri be allowed to do as she wished.
 Control had to be learned on one’s own, the monks taught.
 It could not be forced.

-They finished with their berry picking, then moved down the hillside back toward the village.
+Thoughts of her sister stayed with Vivenna as they finished with their berry picking, then moved down the hillside back toward the village.
 Fafen, like all monks, dedicated all of her work to the good of the people.
 She watched flocks, harvested food, and cleaned houses for those who could not do it themselves.
-She gathered no worldly possessions, but dedicated herself to her people.

-Kind of like Vivena had always intended to do.
-Sacrifice herself.
+It was kind of like Vivenna had always intended to do--sacrifice herself.
 It had been her right.
 But, that right had been taken from her.
 Where did that leave her?
 She seemed to have little purpose anymore.

 And yet, there was someone who--perhaps--still needed her.
 Someone for whom she could sacrifice.
-Someone that had left a week before, teary-eyed and frightened, looking toward her big sister in desperation.
+Someone that had left a week before, teary-eyed and frightened, looking to her big sister with desperation.

 Siri.
-Vivena didn’t know why she had been sent, but she did know the people, cultures, and society of Hallendren.
-And--as she followed Fafen onto the village road, passing children who paused abruptly, apparently haven mistaken Vivena for Siri--an idea began to form in Vivena’s head.
+Vivenna didn’t know why the girl had been sent, but she did know the people, cultures, and society of Hallandren.
+And--as she followed Fafen onto the village road, passing children who paused abruptly, apparently haven mistaken Vivenna for Siri--an idea began to form in Vivenna’s head.

 And it was not, by any stretch of the imagination, polite.

 Warbreaker

-Chapter Four
+Chapter Three

+Only heroes Returned to life after dying, they said.
+Men and women who exemplified some attribute or emotion much grander, more deific, than those of regular people.
+In Lightsong’s case, it had been his extreme bravery that had justified him to become a God.

-Every time a person died and Returned, they lost something.
-An emotion, usually.
-Lightsong lost fear.
-Or, at least, that’s what they told him.
+Or, that’s what his priests told him.

 He sighed, unable to sleep any longer.
 He rolled over, feeling weak as he climbed out of bed.
-Visions and memories still vaguely pestered in his mind, and he shook his head, trying to clear away the fog of sleep.
+Visions and memories still vaguely pestered his mind, and he shook his head, trying to clear away the fog of sleep.

 The servants entered, responding wordlessly to their God’s needs.
 God.
-He was one of the least--he’d only Returned five years before.
-There were some two dozen others, most far more important--and far more politically savvy--than Lightsong.
-And above them all reigned Susebron,, King of the Gods.
+He was one of the lesser--he’d only Returned five years before.
+There were some two dozen others, many far more important--and far more politically savvy--than Lightsong.
+And above them all reigned Susebron, the God King of Hallandren.

-And yet, even Lightsong deserved a majestic palace in the Court of Gods.
-He had a sleeping room draped with silks, each one brighter than the one before it.
-Dozens of different rooms, decorated and furnished according to his whims.
-Hundreds of servants and priests to see to his whims--whether he wanted them seen to or not.
+Yet, even one such as Lightsong merited a majestic palace in the Court of Gods.
+He slept in a room draped with silks, dyed with bright reds and yellows.
+His palace held dozens of different chambers, decorated and furnished according to his whims.
+Hundreds of servants and priests to saw to his needs--whether he wanted them seen to or not.

 All of this, he thought as he stood, because I couldn’t figure out how to die.
 Standing made him just a bit dizzy.
-He hadn’t eaten yet this day, and would be weak until he did.
+It was his feastday, and it had been a week since he’d last eaten properly.
+He would lack strength until he was fed.

-Servants approached with brilliant red and gold robes for him.
-As they drew close enough, each one--skin, hair, clothing, and garments held in their hands--burst with an inner color.
-The hues saturated, growing farm more resplendant than any die or paint could produce.
-The colors responded to Lightsong’s BioChromatic aura--he supposedly had enough Breath to fill thousands of people.
+Servants approached with brilliant red and gold robes for him to wear.
+As they drew within his aura, each one--skin, hair, clothing, and garments held in their hands--burst with an inner color.
+The hues saturated, growing far more resplendent than any dye or paint could produce.
+The colors responded to Lightsong’s innate BioChroma--he supposedly had enough Breath to fill thousands of people.
 He saw little use to it, though.
 He couldn’t animate objects or corpses; he was a God, not an Awakener.
 He couldn’t give--or even loan--his Breath away.

 Well, except once.
 That would, however, kill him.